luishdez/docker-atlassian/README.md

 # Docker Atlassian for JIRA, Confluence

-A docker-compose orquestation for JIRA Software and Confluence based on docker containers.
+A docker-compose orchestration for JIRA Software and Confluence based on docker containers.

 ## Features